-2.10 Wedding Vehicles
+2.9 Wedding Vehicles

-- 2.10.1 A vehicle does not need to be licensed while it is being used in connection with a wedding. - 2.10.2 Written certification from the Council of the relevant exemption claimed is not currently required and it is not proposed to change this arrangement.
+- 2.9.1 A vehicle does not need to be licensed while it is being used in connection with a wedding. - 2.9.2 Written certification from the Council of the relevant exemption claimed is not currently required and it is not proposed to change this arrangement.

-2.11 Courtesy Cars
+2.10 Courtesy Cars

-- 2.11.1 All vehicles with less than 8 passenger seats or fewer that carry passengers for hire and reward must be licensed by the Local Authority.
+- 2.10.1 All vehicles with less than 8 passenger seats or fewer that carry passengers for hire and reward must be licensed by the Local Authority.
 Although there has been some legal debate regarding this particular issue, current case law supports the view that vehicles which are used as 'courtesy cars', i.e. for transporting customers to and from hotel, night-clubs, etc are being provided for hire and reward in the course of business, irrespective of whether or not a charge is made for such service.
-They should, accordingly be licensed with the Local Authority, as should their Operator. - 2.11.2 Those operating 'courtesy cars', e.g. for transporting customers to and from hotels, night-clubs etc. should have an operator's licence and the vehicles and driver must be appropriately licensed.
+They should, accordingly be licensed with the Local Authority, as should their Operator. - 2.10.2 Those operating 'courtesy cars', e.g. for transporting customers to and from hotels, night-clubs etc. should have an operator's licence and the vehicles and driver must be appropriately licensed.

-2.12 Ambulances and Other Patient Transport
+2.11 Ambulances and Other Patient Transport

-- 2.12.1 All ambulances registered with the British Ambulance Association will be exempt from private hire licensing. - 2.12.2 Other patient transport that is registered with the British Ambulance Association will be exempt from private hire licensing.
-These services include: - a) Primary Care Trusts - b) Voluntary services - 2.12.3 All other ambulance or patient transport services that are not registered with the British Ambulance Association may be required to conform to private hire licensing requirements.
+- 2.11.1 All ambulances registered with the British Ambulance Association and providing Ambulance Transport Services to or from a place of Medical Treatment, to a sick or injured person, in a vehicle which is specially designed for the purpose of carrying sick or injured persons. will be exempt from private hire licensing. - 2.11.2 Other patient transport that is registered with the British Ambulance Association and providing Ambulance Transport Services to or from a place of Medical Treatment, to a sick or injured person, in a vehicle which is specially designed for the purpose of carrying sick or injured persons. will be exempt from private hire licensing.
+These services include: - a) Primary Care Trusts - b) Voluntary services

+2.11.3 All other ambulance or patient transport services that are not registered with the British Ambulance Association may be required to conform to private hire licensing requirements.
 The Council strongly recommends that anyone wishing to provide this type of service contacts the licensing authority for each case to be considered on its merits.

-2.13 Voluntary Sector Transport
+2.12 Voluntary Sector Transport

-- 2.13.1 The Council will assess each individual organisation on its own merits to determine whether or not it will require licensing as a private hire business.
-Whilst it is clear that the organisation is providing a service, it is less clear that such provision can be defined as operating a private hire business. - 2.13.2 The Council will, however, seek to enforce against unlicensed businesses where it can be proven that the business obtains a benefit and the Council considers that private hire vehicle licensing is necessary.
+- 2.12.1 The Council will assess each individual organisation on its own merits to determine whether or not it will require licensing as a private hire business.
+Whilst it is clear that the organisation is providing a service, it is less clear that such provision can be defined as operating a private hire business. - 2.12.2 The Council will, however, seek to enforce against unlicensed businesses where it can be proven that the business obtains a benefit and the Council considers that private hire vehicle licensing is necessary.

-2.14 Livery
+2.13 Livery

-2.14.1 Swale Borough Council requires that Taxis are white with a 2inch Kelly Green stripe.
+2.13.1 Swale Borough Council requires that Taxis are white with a 2inch Kelly Green stripe.
 Private Hire Vehicles may be any colour except white.
 It is felt that the visual distinction between a Hackney Carriage and a Private Hire vehicle is important for the public to distinguish between those vehicles that are for immediate hire and those that are required to be pre-booked.

-2.15 Application Procedure
+2.14 Application Procedure